Battle of Prairie Grove: Aftermath

 Union forces reported suffering 1,251 casualties, including 175 dead, 813 wounded, and 263 missing.
 Confederate forces reported 1,317 casualties, including 164 dead, 817 wounded, and 336 missing.
 The Encyclopedia of Arkansas gives slightly different casualty numbers: 175 killed, 808 wounded, and 250 missing for the Union and 204 killed, 872 wounded, and 407 missing for the Confederates.
 These reported totals may be too low, as slightly wounded soldiers were not often counted.
 In addition, Confederate forces suffered from severe demoralization and lost many conscript soldiers during and after the campaign to desertion.
 The Confederates were forced to leave many of their dead on the field, and had to pile the bodies into heaps and surround them with makeshift barriers to keep feral pigs from eating the corpses.
 The retreat of the Confederate forces from the field gave Union forces control of northwestern Arkansas.

 On December 23, Blunt learned that Schofield was on his way to rejoin the army and take overall command.
 Blunt and Herron decided to attempt one last strike at Hindman's Confederate army before Schofield, who was concerned about the potential of Holmes reinforcing the Confederate's army, arrived.
-Hindman had made his camp in the vicinity of Van Buren, Arkansas, and Blunt and Herron reached Van Buren on December 29.
+Hindman had made his camp in the vicinity of Van Buren, and Blunt and Herron reached Van Buren on December 29.
 In the Battle of Van Buren, Blunt's Union forces drove off Hindman's Confederates in disarray, and the remains of the Confederate army left the area.

 Battlefield preservation

-Some of the battlefield area is preserved in Prairie Grove Battlefield State Park, ten miles from Fayetteville, Arkansas.
+Some of the battlefield area is preserved in Prairie Grove Battlefield State Park, ten miles from Fayetteville.
 The state park contains over 900 acres of the battlefield.
-The Civil War Trust, a division of the American Battlefield Trust, and its partners have acquired and preserved 351 acres of the battlefield.
+The American Battlefield Trust and its partners have acquired and preserved 351 acres of the battlefield as of mid-2023.
 The site was listed on the National Register of Historic Places in 1970.